-By adding more except actually REDUCE the c ions to each method, the proposal will ost of construction.
-YES (Select Criteria orida Specific Need: a) def Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. others (Explain): No Action Overlapp provisions Cmsn.
-EB 4-15 202 The IEBC uses both the structure", but only defir defines "existing structu EXISTING BUILDING". e terms "existing building" and "existing nes "existing building".
-The IBC only re". osal will not affect the cost of merely adds a definition.
-This change similar to th FEBC.
-The provides for specific cha this definitio nat of the FEBC r Florida anges to step 2 of vision to the code be considered change YES (Select Criteria orida Specific Need: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. b. c. d. e. others (Explain): No Action Overlapp provisions Cmsn.
-EB 4-16 202 [BS] 301.1.4.1 Table [BS] 301.1.4.1 [BS] 301.1.4.2 Table [BS] 301.1.4.2 Compliance with full se [BS] 301.1.4.1 to "PER USE IN ASCE 41 FOR FORCES", TABLE [BS] OBJECTIVES FOR US WITH REDUCED SEIS simplifies the code's ter reducing potential error Code-level seismic forc Building Code-level seis potentially confusing.
-T ISMIC FORCES, [BS] 301.1.4.1 ismic forces.
+By adding more excepti actually REDUCE the co ons to each method, the proposal will ost of construction.
+YES (Select Criteria rida Specific Need: NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: No Action Overlap provisions n Needed ping TAC Cmsn.
+EB 4-15 202 The IEBC uses both the structure", but only defin defines "existing structure.
+Cost Impact: this proportion. existing building and "existing bees "existing building".
+The IBC only re".
+Desal will not affect the cost of merely adds a definition.
+FEBC.
+The provides f that of the ne FEBC for Florida hanges to step 2 of vision to the code be considered change TAC Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: No Action Overlap provisions n Needed ping TAC Cmsn.
+EB 4-16 202 [BS] 301.1.4.1 Table [BS] 301.1.4.1 [BS] 301.1.4.2 Table [BS] 301.1.4.2 Compliance with full sei [BS] 301.1.4.1 to "PER USE IN ASCE 41 FOR FORCES", TABLE [BS] OBJECTIVES FOR USE WITH REDUCED SEISI simplifies the code's terreducing potential errors Code-level seismic force Building Code-level seis potentially confusing.
+The ISMIC FORCES, [BS] 301.1.4.1 smic forces.
 Modifies title of Table FORMANCE OBJECTIVES FOR COMPLIANCE WITH FULL SEISMIC 301.1.4.2 "PERFORMANCE E IN ASCE 41 FOR COMPLIANCE MIC FORCES".
 This proposal minology, increasing usability and s.
-The terms "International Building es" and "reduced International smic forces" are unwieldy and he long terms disrupt a reader's flow. els, one of which is entirely Same as ch between 20 IEBC and 2 IEBC 015 on need c provisio
+The terms "International Building es" and "reduced International smic forces" are unwieldy and the long terms disrupt a reader's flow.
+Same as between 2 IEBC and IEBC 2015 on need c provisi

-Further, one could argu- technically accurate eith allow sometimes signifi- prescriptive provisions of NOTE: The proposal do of the two current terms proposal is approved, th course of editing.
-Cost Impact: Will not in is a recipe for confusion and error.
-We that neither term is actually her, since the listed criteria actually icant departures from the IBC's (which themselves adopt ASCE 7).
-Ones not show every place where one is would need to be replaced.
-If the his can be done by staff during the increase the cost of construction I, so there are no changes to nts.
-T YES (Select Criteria orida Specific Need: a) def Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
-Others (Explain): NO: No Action Cmsn.
+Further, one could argutechnically accurate eithallow sometimes significate prescriptive provisions.
+NOTE: The proposal do of the two current terms proposal is approved, the course of editing.
+Cost Impact: Will not in YES (Select Criteri orida Specific Need: a d. e. f.
+NO: Commission Action Accommodate Florida Specific Need: YES (Select Criteria) a. b. c. d. e. f.
+Others (Explain): NO: No Action Overlap provisions n Needed ping TAC Cmsn.
 EB 42-16 (New) 302.4.1 801.3 [BS] 606.1 [BS] 807.2 connections".
 Modifies 801.3 "Compliance".
-De structural elements".
-Th overlapping provisions necessary exception to criteria.
-The code char Committee.
-The modifie make it a permitted opti Cost Impact: Will not in 4.1 "New structural members and text of Section [BS] 606.1 "General", eletes text of Section [BS] 807.2 "New his proposal relocates multiple to Chapter 3 and provides a account for alternative seismic hige was further modified by the cation rewords the new exception to ion.
-Same as o between 2 IEBC and IEBC 2015 1 1
+Do structural elements".
+The overlapping provisions necessary exception to criteria.
+The code charmake it a permitted option of the cost Impact: Will not in 4.1 "New structural members and text of Section [BS] 606.1 "General", eletes text of Section [BS] 807.2 "New his proposal relocates multiple to Chapter 3 and provides a account for alternative seismic high was further modified by the cation rewords the new exception to ion.
+Increase the cost of construction intent, with some possible cost Same as between 2 IEBC and IEBC 2015